SubhrajyotiSen/KannadaHandwritingRecognition/README.md

 Pillow
 ```
 We also made use of a LRN2D layer which was removed from the keras source.
 It needs to be manually included.
-Paste the contents of `keras_addition.txt` in `/usr/local/lib/python3.5/dist-packages/keras/layers/normalization.py`.
+-   Paste the contents of `keras_addition.txt` in `/usr/local/lib/python3.5/dist-packages/keras/layers/normalization.py`.
+-   Add `from .normalization import LRN2D` right under the import `from .normalization import BatchNormalization` in `/usr/local/lib/python3.5/dist-packages/keras/layers/__init__.py `.
 The file path may vary depending on your python version.

 ## KANNADA HANDWRITING RECOGNIZER